newpatiente2e/docs/docs/15-install-prerequisites.md

 ## Set up the workshop environment

-The are two ways to set up the workshop environment.
+The are three ways to set up the workshop environment.
 The option you choose will depend on your computer's capabilities and your preference.

+### GitHub Codespaces

+This is the recommended option, follow the [GitHub Codespaces](../install-prerequisites/codespaces) instructions.

 ### Azure Container Instances

-This is the recommended option, follow the [Azure Container Instance](../install-prerequisites/container-instances) instructions.
+If you don't have access to GitHub Codespaces, then follow the [Azure Container Instance](../install-prerequisites/container-instances) instructions.

 <!-- ### Local installation